 Is poplar considered a hardwood?

-As we’ve elaborated in this poplar vs pine comparison, telling which wood will serve you best highly depends on the project type and your personal preference.
+As I have elaborated in this poplar vs pine comparison, telling which wood will serve you best highly depends on the project type and your personal preference.